tmobile/magentaA11y/how-to-test.md

 {% include /examples/table-screen-reader-browser-pairing.html %}
 {:/}

-## Screen reader quirks
+## Functional differences

 Screen readers all offer a slightly different experience.

-You can expect differences to include:

 ### NVDA

-- Has 2 modes with different keyboard shortcuts.
+- NVDA has 2 modes with different keyboard shortcuts.
   - Browse (Red focus indicator)
     - Arrow keys will browse from element to element
   - Focus (Blue focus indicator)
     - Arrow keys will only interact with the interactive element in focus
-- Will only read ~120 characters at at time.
+- Only reads ~120 characters at at time
-- Will read clickable when it detects a click event listener on an element, even when it's not clickable.
+- Read "clickable" when it detects a click event listener on an element, even when it's not clickable
 - Will read a button with `aria-haspopup="true"` as "menu submenu"

 ### VoiceOver

-- Will say "dimmed" instead of "disabled"
+- Voiceover will say "dimmed" instead of "disabled"

 ### JAWS

-- Has 2 modes with different keyboard shortcuts
+- JAWS has 2 modes with different keyboard shortcuts
   - Browse
     - Arrow keys will browse from element to element
   - Forms
     - Arrow keys will only interact with the interactive element in focus
+- Can fake click events on elements, meaning it may work with the screen reader but not just the keyboard